fupip/four/README.md

 # Four
-Four is a china  board game with AlphaGo Zero policy.
+Four is a china board game with Alpha Zero policy.